keesschollaart81/case.schollaart.net/_posts/2016-03-10-office365-migration-using-c-sharp.md

 What this cmdlets basically do, is:

-- They create a manifest package of your files
+- They create a manifest package containing xml files with references to your files

 - Upload your files to Azure Storage